RDFLib/pyLODE/supermodel.md

 pylode -p supermodel -o index.html https://cdn.jsdelivr.net/gh/kurrawong/exem-ont@bf22aa548c635f43f221df7362d8ddc2d99edcc7/exem.ttl
 ```

+The last positional value can either be a file path or a URL of the model description.
+In this case, it's a URL of the Exemplification Ontology from a pinned version on a CDN.

 ## The `supermodel` mode

 The `supermodel` mode supports documenting a single ontology or a multi-part ontology described with various standard vocabularies such as OWL, SKOS, DCTERMS, SDO and PROF. The output result is a HTML file with a clean and modern design based on the Asciidoctor stylesheets.